mattcroat/joy-of-code/posts/sveltekit-progressive-enhancement/sveltekit-progressive-enhancement.md

 ## We Forgot How Forms Work

+By the end of this post you're going to learn how to use progressive enhancement in SvelteKit and understand the history that led us here.

+> 🧪 You can find the code on [GitHub](https://github.com/joysofcode/sveltekit-progressive-enhancement) or try it on [StackBlitz](https://stackblitz.com/github/joysofcode/sveltekit-progressive-enhancement).

 Do you know the default behavior of a form?

 I encourage you to try it out yourself inside a SvelteKit project and see what happens.

-> 🧪 The project files are available on [GitHub](https://github.com/joysofcode/sveltekit-progressive-enhancement) and you can try it on [StackBlitz](https://stackblitz.com/github/joysofcode/sveltekit-progressive-enhancement).

 ```html:+page.svelte showLineNumbers
 <form>